viparthasarathy/fitness-tracker/README.md

 ## Demo

 You can see a demo of this project [here](https://my-fitness-tracker.herokuapp.com/) hosted via Heroku.
+An example account is included -- just log in.

 ## Contributing